List of exposed employees

 The list must show

 The list must be kept for a period of at least 10 years from the date of exposure.
-However, in the cases specified in section 40a of the Finnish Occupational Safety and Health Act, the list must be kept for a period of 40 years from the last known date of exposure.
+The listing statute lists the exposure agents regarding which a list of exposed employees must be kept for 40 years after exposure.

 The Occupational Safety and Health Act lists the organisations and individuals who have the right to request a copy of the list.
 The list must be handed over to occupational safety and health authorities if the employer goes out of business.